aeschi/zem_installation/final_documentation.md

 ### Idea Development

+From the very beginning it was clear to us that we wanted to address the topic of climate change or human impact on different ecosystems.
 For brainstorming and to make a list of resources we used [Miro board](https://miro.com) since it is excellent for getting an overview and all parties can edit the board.
 It helped us in finalising our concept as well as for resource management.
+After the intital brainstorming sesssion we decided on implementing visuals in TouchDesigner, since both of us wanted to get in touch with this tool.
+For the interaction we thought of using either Kinect or LeapMotion.

 <img src="https://i.imgur.com/NNzbiLh.png" width="900px">